 I also want to give a shout out to Andy’s Camera Straps.
 The beautiful, handmade, custom camera strap you can see on my GF1 was made for me by Andy.
 Well worth ordering.
 Beautifully made and it looks amazing too.

 A necessary device in sous vide cooking is a good vacuum packer.
 S and I used to use a small, cheap domestic vacuum packer.
 But, again thanks to Asia Pacific Reach, we’ve discovered a simply revolutionary device, the Vacmaster VP112EU.
-This is first chamber vacuum that (1) is small enough to sit on a domestic kitchen counter and not look like it’s taken over all of your space; (2) is based on an air piston as opposed to oil (changing the oil in a commercial chamber vacuum machine is hell); and (3) is not several thousands of dollars.
+This is the first chamber vacuum that (1) is small enough to sit on a domestic kitchen counter and not look like it’s taken over all of your space; (2) is based on an air piston as opposed to oil (changing the oil in a commercial chamber vacuum machine is hell); and (3) is not several thousands of dollars.
 While not exactly cheap, it’s not unaffordable.
 For those of you who don’t know, a chamber vacuum machine allows you to vacuum pack liquids, something you cannot do with domestic vacuum packers.
 This has opened up a whole new world of recipes for us — most of the ones in Thomas Keller’s Under Pressure, for example, require you to have a chamber vacuum.
 (Singaporeans interested in this should contact Asia Pacific Reach by emailing the company’s owner Paul.)

 Lastly, I’ve written several times about my SousVide Supreme.
 This tabletop cooking device was our first sous vide device and had truly transformed the way my wife and I cook at home.
 While restaurants and large scale food service companies have been using sous vide techniques for years, the equipment was usually too expensive for most home chefs.
 The SousVide Supreme changed that; it was the first reasonably affordable sous vide system for home chefs.
 I also liked that the system is enclosed, which in a home kitchen is simply safer and more aesthetically pleasing.
+And while I don’t use the machine anymore, I recommend it highly to anyone starting out in sous-vide cooking.

 Like any guy who is into cooking, I love my knives.
 I definitely have too many, but I don’t care.
 And while I have knives from many different knifemakers, the below are my favourite producers.